0xfe/hype/README.md

 ## TODO

--   API to set cookies in response header -- you can have multiple setcookie headers!
+-   Implement Cookie::from(...) to parse from string
 -   API to fetch cookies from request header
 -   CookieJar API
 -   json handling (is it needed ??) -- serde_json